-If you are concerned about your health and your weight, you have surely heard of or read about BMI.
-BMI is short for Body Mass Index, a calculation based on your height and weight used as an indicator of body “fatness” or obesity.
+If you are concerned about your health and weight, you have surely heard of or read about BMI.
+BMI is short for Body Mass Index, a calculation based on your height and weight used to indicate body “fatness” or obesity.

 What Is BMI Used For?

-Your calculated BMI is often used to screen for body mass/weight categories that may suggest health problems like obesity.
+Your calculated BMI is often used to screen for body mass/weight categories that suggest health problems like obesity.
 Keep in mind that your BMI is not a measure of your body fatness (body fat percentage) or your health or fitness.
-Physicians often use BMI as an indicator of whether a patient is overweight, underweight, or at a healthy body weight.
+Physicians often use BMI to indicate whether a patient is overweight, underweight, or healthy body weight.
 Both the Center For Disease Control (CDC) and the World Health Organization (WHO) use the results of the BMI index to determine risks for malnutrition or obesity.

 Understanding Your BMI

-- Obese: Your BMI is above 30 which suggests you may be at an increased risk for diseases and health conditions including cardiovascular disease, high blood pressure (Hypertension), Type 2 diabetes and breathing problems.
+- Obese: Your BMI is above 30, suggesting you may be at an increased risk for diseases and health conditions, including cardiovascular disease, high blood pressure (Hypertension), Type 2 diabetes, and breathing problems.

 How The BMI Calculator Works

-If you are a math wiz with a calculator you can use this formula to calculate your BMI:
+If you are a math whiz with a calculator, you can use this formula to calculate your BMI:

-Convert your weight to pounds and your height in inches and use this formula: [weight / (height x height)] x 703.
-If you are NOT a math wiz or like simple, quick results, just use our calculator!
+Convert your weight to pounds and inches and use this formula: [weight / (height x height)] x 703.
+If you are NOT a math wiz or like simple, quick results, use our calculator!

 How Calculating Your BMI Can Help You Reach Your Health And Fitness Goals

-Knowing your BMI and the corresponding category which you fall into such as underweight, normal weight, overweight has clinical significance and is a useful measure of body weight and mass.
-The higher your number, the higher body fat and risks for chronic health problems including:
+Knowing your BMI and the corresponding category you fall into, such as underweight, normal weight, overweight, has clinical significance and is a useful measure of body weight and mass.
+The higher your number, the higher body fat, and risks for chronic health problems, including:

 - Hypertension (high blood pressure).